-Products Used Ceilings of 1.300 m³ CLT BBS 125 in visible quality and load-bearing interior walls partly in CLT BBS XL, non-residential visible quality
+Products Used Ceilings of 1.300 m³ CLT BBS 125 in residential visible quality and load-bearing interior walls partly in CLT BBS XL, non-visible quality

 The experimental living concept of communal living is also unusual and equally innovative in this project.
 The Housing Cooperative has brought together interested tenants who could imagine becoming part of a large housing association.
 The aim was to allocate entire floors to tenant groups.
 These so-called Residential Clusters include several residential units with private bathrooms, small kitchens and balconies as well as a common area with a large kitchen and community rooms.
 During the planning phase, the tenant communities were able to decide for themselves how the proportional division into private space and communal space on their floor should be implemented.
 In order to promote the community and the exchange among themselves already during the construction phase, the Housing Cooperative invited them to regular site visits.
 Another special feature of the project is the accommodation of a dementia flat, which is provided by the deaconry and is also located in the building.
 On the ground floor there are commercial areas, a day care centre, rehearsal rooms for musicians and a food distribution place for the homeless.

 Through a grant from the Senate program ‘Experimental Floor-to-Ceiling Housing’ within the framework of the special fund ‘Infrastructure of the Growing City’ (SIWA), the rental prices for the modern apartments are at a low level when compared with the general Berlin housing market.

 The project Community Living in Lynarstrasse was awarded a recognition in the category of new construction in the Deutscher Holzbaupreis German Timber Award 2019 competition and is the winner of the first Berliner Holzbaupreis Berlin Timber Construction Award 2019 in the same category.